 Giving a Presentation at Write the Docs¶

-Are you giving a talk at this year’s Write the Docs?
+Are you giving a talk at this year’s oneline Write the Docs?
 Great!
 Here are a few things that may help you plan for preparing and presenting your talk.

 - Your talk will be 30 minutes long.
+Your talk should cover the entire slot, or close to it.

 - If you want to get some of that sweet internet buzz for your talk, we use the #writethedocs hashtag throughout the event.

-If you haven’t spoken before, your time will likely run a bit shorter on stage than when you are practicing.
+If you haven’t spoken before, your recording time will likely run a bit shorter than when you are practicing.
 Matt Haughey wrote a guide on giving a presentation that might be helpful if you are new to presenting to an audience.
 This article on speaking from Hynek is also a wonderful resource, which covers the steps to preparing for a talk.

 There are a lot of different ways of thinking through making your slides.
 Idan Gazit, a previous speaker, has written up a great post on how his process works.
 Yours might not be the same, but it might be useful to think through the process.